infoaxon/everything-devops/README.md

 # Main Components

+Listed here are the main integrations that are required to be done for an effecient DevOps Pipeline.
+These are:

+- GitHub or Gitlab - SCM
+- Jenkins - Build Automation Server
+- Nexus or JFrog Artefactory
+- Gradle - Build Tool

+## Git Hub and Git Lab Configurations

-#  GIT and also keep the GIT tricks and other related configs very handy and will be used for learning GIT better
+GIT and also keep the GIT tricks and other related configs very handy and will be used for learning GIT better.